DIPlib/diplib/README.md

   Copyright 2003, 2007-14 Matteo Frigo
   Copyright 2003, 2007-14 Massachusetts Institute of Technology
   GNU General Public License, Version 2 (**not compatible with the Apache License**)

+- *FreeType 2* (as installed on your system, not used by default)
+  Copyright 1996-2021 David Turner, Robert Wilhelm, and Werner Lemberg
+  FreeType License (BSD style)

 *DIPviewer* links against the following libraries: